milesnature/html-notes-python/README.md

 ## Example
 https://example.html-notes.app/
-* This example is using PHP (an alternative version).
-However, the code in this repo is intended for a Python Flask app.
 * Encryption disabled for ease of use.
 * Saving notes disabled for security.
+* This example is deployed with the PHP version of this codebase.

 ### Pros
 * Private.
 Client-side encryption (AES) means you can host your files remotely with confidence.